Paradi77/Facultad/README.md

-this repository is from Ramiro to upload personal jobs
+this repository belong to Ramiro to upload personal jobs